 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

 Telecommunications regulation in Australia has long been a topic of intense political, and hence regulatory, attention.
-The fixed-line incumbent, Telstra Corporation, was corporatised and privatised as a vertically integrated company over the period from 1989 to 2006.
-Full competition in the telecommunications sector commenced in the late 1990s, and has continued to develop at a gathering pace (particularly in the last five years).
+The fixed-line incumbent, Telstra Corporation, was corporatised and privatised as a vertically integrated company from 1989 to 2006.
+Full competition in the telecommunications sector commenced in the late 1990s, and has continued to develop at a gathering pace (particularly in the last few years).
 However, it has long been thought in some quarters that the continuing vertical integration of Telstra has stifled development of effective competition.
-The result, historically, has been the imposition of extensive regulatory obligations.
+The result, historically, has been the imposition of extensive regulatory obligations on Telstra.

-The last number of years have seen significant regulatory reform.
-Areas of particular focus included establishing the regulatory settings for the government-owned National Broadband Network (NBN), implementing more severe vertical separation of Telstra and a renewed focus on consumer protection standards.
+The last three years have seen significant regulatory reform.
+Areas of particular focus included establishing the regulatory settings for the government-owned National Broadband Network (NBN), implementing more severe vertical separation of Telstra, and a renewed focus on consumer protection standards.

 Telecommunications regulation in Australia